apache/echarts-doc/en/option/component/toolbox.md

 data view tool, which could display adopted data in current diagram and updates after being edited.
 {{ use: feature-common(title="data view") }}
 #### readOnly(boolean) = false
-Whether it couldn't be edited（read-only）.
+Whether it couldn't be edited (read-only).
 #### lang(Array) = ['data view', 'turn off', 'refresh']
 There are 3 langs in data view, which defaults to be `['data view', 'turn off' and 'refresh']`.
 #### backgroundColor(string) = '#fff'